rogreyroom/hydro-app/README.md

 # Hydro-app

 PWA hydro-app.
-Application to count how many glassess of 🥃 you drink.
+The application to count how much water you drink daily.

 ## Build with